 c) where the victim is currently located.

-If the report should be filed in another synod of congregation outside the Greater Milwaukee Synod, see the ELCA website at www.elca.org/Our-Work/Leadership/Vocation-Become-a-Leader/Report-Misconduct for a drop down menu on who to contact.
+If the report should be filed in another synod or congregation outside the Greater Milwaukee Synod, you are free to contact us; however, we may need to refer the matter to the synod in which the event occurred.
+For other contacts, see the ELCA website at www.elca.org/Our-Work/Leadership/Vocation-Become-a-Leader/Report-Misconduct for a drop down menu on whom to contact.

 Additional contact: For further assistance within the ELCA, please call 800-638-3522, ext.
 2699, or email.